Loyish

-Loyish (Loyish/Лойиш, Лаиш)— A town in the Akdarya district of the Samarkand region of the Republic of Uzbekistan (since 1984).
-Administrative center of the district.
+Loyish (Loyish/Лойиш, Лаиш)— A town in the Oqdaryo district of the Samarqand region of the Republic of Uzbekistan (since 1984).
+It is the Administrative center of the district.
 The regional center and the nearest railway station are 36 km from Samarkand.
 The population is 11.5 thousand people (2002).
-It takes water from Akdaryo.The name of the town is related to its location.
-It is assumed that Loyish got its name from the reeds and swamps between the branches of the Zarafshan river - between Akdarya and Karadarya.
+It takes water from the Oqdaryo river.
+The name of the town is related to its location.
+It is assumed that Loyish got its name from the reeds and swamps between the branches of the Zarafshan river - between Oqdaryo and Qoradaryo.
 In the town there is a district government building, brick, canning factories, construction organizations, communication department, cultural, commercial and household service outlets, 1 specialized 2 general education, music, special boarding schools, pedagogical college, cultural house, central library, stadium, culture and there is a recreation park (a memorial to those who died in the war was erected in the park), a hospital and other medical facilities.
 Katta Zarafshan highway passes through Loyish area.